gucci-on-fleek/lockdown-browser/Readme.md

 ### You get a “Terminal Services” error message

 If the _Lockdown Browser_ fails to launch, you can open the shortcut on the VM's desktop.
-If you are on a older version, Instead, open a PowerShell prompt inside the VM and run:
+If you are on a older version, you'll need to instead open a PowerShell prompt inside the VM and run:

 ```powershell
 cd C:\Users\WDAGUtilityAccount\Desktop\runtime_directory\